 Oculus Quest, the latest member of the Oculus family, has been in the works for years.
-It’s been cooking in the minds of engineers (and fans) since around the time the Rift first launched in 2016, and now Oculus is finally ready to release it to the world early next year.
+It’s been cooking in the minds of engineers (and fans) since around the time the Rift first launched in 2016, and now Oculus is finally ready to release it to the world later this year.

 Unlike the Oculus Go that came just before it, the Quest headset will offer six degrees of freedom tracking that will allow you to walk around anywhere without a wire holding you back while still allowing lateral movements, crouching and jumping.

 - Update: Oculus Quest isn't the only new VR headset in town, the HTC Vive Cosmos is a mysterious new HMD from the maker of the Vive that has the potential to throw a wrench in Oculus' plans.
 Here's our first look at the HTC Vive Cosmos.

 That freedom is great but it comes at a cost: to some extent, the Oculus Quest is less powerful than an Oculus Rift, that requires an Nvidia 960 GPU or better to operate.
 But that doesn't mean it’s running on half-baked hardware – Oculus Quest is a mobile VR headset that looks almost as good as its tethered counterpart.

 When it arrives later this year, Oculus Quest will bring 50-something titles along with it – including Star Wars’ Vader Immortal, Superhot VR, Stormland, Moss and more – all of which are optimized for standalone VR.
 All these titles will use revamped versions of the Oculus Touch controller that will be tracked by four ultra-wide sensors on the side of the headset.

 It’s asking a lot from a headset that has nothing connected to it and handles all the processing inside the unit itself – but, at just $399 (about £300, AU$550), it’s one we can’t wait to get into our own home.